juandebravo/hanoi/README.md

 # Use cases

-* Enable a functionality globally (every user).
+* Enable a functionality globally (for every user using the system).
 * Enable a functionality to a percentage of users via Cyclic Redundancy Check(user identifier) % 100.
-* Enable a functionality to a percentage of users via a predefined rule using a Reg Expr.
+* Enable a functionality to a percentage of users via a predefined rule using a Regular Expression.
-* Enable a functionality to specific users.
+* Enable a functionality to specific user identifiers.
 * Variants support (new in 0.0.4): inspired in [feature by Esty](https://github.com/etsy/feature) and [sixpack](https://github.com/seatgeek/sixpack), `hanoi` now supports variant for providing to users different options for an experiment.